Irrlicht Engine logo

 //cameras

-In our event-receiver we switch the SplitScreen-variable, when ever the user press the S-key.
-All other events are sent to the FPS camera:
+In our event-receiver we switch the SplitScreen-variable, whenever the user press the S-key.
+All other events are sent to the FPS camera.

-class MyEventReceiver : public IEventReceiver {
+class MyEventReceiver : public IEventReceiver

 public:

-virtual bool OnEvent(SEvent event) {
+virtual bool OnEvent(const SEvent& event)

 //Key S enables/disables SplitScreen

-if (event.KeyInput.Key == KEY_KEY_S && event.KeyInput.PressedDown) {
+event.KeyInput.Key == KEY_KEY_S && event.KeyInput.PressedDown)

 SplitScreen = !SplitScreen;